ssmirr/appdev-chapters/minimal-javascript.md

 That's because a lot of what we're going to want to do is attach **event handlers** to elements in our HTML that will wait for the user to perform some interaction (for example, click on something, or drag-and-drop something), and then it is supposed to spring to life and run the _callback_ we give it (`.call()` the block, in Ruby terms).

-So: let's now, finally, take a look at JavaScript — through a Rails developer's eyes.
+Okay, with that review of blocks under our belt, let's now, finally, take a look at JavaScript — from a Rails developer's perspective.

 ## JavaScript for Rails Developers